k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/10_using_various_actors_exercise.md

 <ul>
 <pre><code>
-1. When running the flow for the first time, the Debug / Run Arguments window pops-up to set the value of the cust_id external. input argument.
+1. When running the flow for the first time, the Debug / Run Arguments window pops-up to set the value of the cust_id external input argument.
 The next time this window does not pop-up, and it uses the same value until it is reset by the user.
 2. When the <strong>single</strong> input argument of the <strong>JsonParser</strong> Actor is set to <strong>true</strong>, the Actor expects only a single object in the input stream.
 3. If only the number of calls needs to be calculated, they can be replaced by the <strong>Count</strong> Actor.